deanraguso/TribeChallenge/README.md

 - The submission format catalogue is static.
 - The product order will be organised to require the minimum number of packages for each format.
 - **Only an integer number of each bundle can be bought**
-  - If less than the quantity of the smallest bundle is requested, the order quantity will round up to the nearest minimum bundle quantity.
+  - If less than the quantity of the smallest bundle is requested, the order quantity will round down to the maximum achievable order size.

 Example Case:
 ```rb